parasti/parabola/README.md

 Parabola is incomplete, but fun to play with.

-Parabola uses geometry instancing and vertex array objects to speed up rendering.
+Parabola uses instanced and vertex array objects to speed up rendering.
 A scene graph is used to compute modelview matrices.
 Neverball-style lighting is partially implemented as a vertex shader.

+## Missing stuff

+* Ball shadow (blob shadow)
+* Mirrors (world mirror on XZ plane)
+* ...

+## Opportunities

+Not in any specific order:

+* Non-moving level geometry (bodies that are not attached to a path) could be merged into a single static mesh.
+That might significantly reduce the number of modelview matrices that need to be computed and uploaded.
+* Texture atlas support.
+Wouldn't it be cool if loading a SOL would download just a single additional image instead of N images where N is the number of materials.
+* Sorting batches by distance to camera.
+A moving camera makes this complicated, but it doesn't have to be instant: a limited number of distance vallues could be computed per frame.

 ## Background